ekarpovs/road-map/README.md

-This project is inspired by [The Twelve-Factor App](https://12factor.net/), [Pattern: Microservice Architecture](https://microservices.io/patterns/microservices.html) and my experience of developing enterprise applications.
+This project is inspired by [The Twelve-Factor App](https://12factor.net/), [Pattern: Microservice Architecture](https://microservices.io/patterns/microservices.html) and my own experience of developing enterprise applications.

 ## TO DO list